 This implies, then, that each of us understands precisely what sin is, so that we reject its reign over our mortal bodies.
 This is what is meant by “informing one’s conscience.”
 The ultimate authority on what is morally acceptable and what is not is the Apostles and their successors, what we call the “Magisterium” of the Church.
 They are the custodians of Sacred Tradition, which includes and is informed by Sacred Scripture.

-Today, confusion over gender and relationships abounds in part because there is not an honest examination of conscience.
+Today, confusion over gender and relationships abounds, in part, because there is not an honest examination of conscience.
 The Scriptures are clear that sex outside of marriage (ie. fornication; cf. Mark 7:21, Eph 5:3, etc.) is not in accordance with the natural and moral law.
 It doesn’t matter whether you believe you’re a homosexual or a heterosexual — this norm is established by God.
 For what is marriage?
 Jesus defines it in Matthew 19:4-6:

 He said in reply, “Have you not read that from the beginning the Creator ‘made them male and female’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 So they are no longer two, but one flesh.